The genres, codes, conventions and symbolic forms of messages shape perception and interpretation.

 Between 2013-2016, Yonty has been working with the executive director of VSA Art RI, Jeanine Chartier.
 Together, they received a grant for $31,000 for equipment and professional development in the Central Falls public library.
 In 2014 and 2015, they received a $20,000 grant from the Washington D.C.
 Kennedy Center to hold a professional development workshop for more than 200 in-service and pre-service teachers in Rhode Island, teaching Universal Design for Learning (UDL) and digital literacy.

 Workshops.
 Yonty offers many professional development workshops for educators and administrators who are interested in implementing technology in their classrooms.
 As Faculty and producer of the Summer Institute in Digital Literacy, he works with educators to promote digital and media literacy skills to become mentors in their educational settings.
 With his model of media production integration, Yonty advocates for the creation of a sense of shared goals, enhanced sense of mastery, and reassurance to be autonomous in order to integrate digital and media literacy practices.

-Since 2004, he is working with the Head of the Department of Film and Communication at the Israeli ministry of Education, providing media literacy teacher professional development.
+Since 2004, he has been working with the Head of the Department of Film and Communication at the Israeli ministry of Education, providing media literacy teacher professional development.
 Internationally, Yonty gave a professional development workshop to 200 TV executives of Guangdong TV center at the Guangzhou International Documentary Film Festival.
 He presented the core concepts of media literacy to the Israeli Democracy Institute.
 Nationally, he offered workshops and made presentations for educators, media practitioners, and administrators at PBS, NewCAJE, ScriptBiz, Northeast Media Literacy Conference, NAMLE, ISTE, AERA, JEA, and NCA.
 Locally, he gave workshops for JFRI, WordCamp, Promising Practices Multicultural Conference, URI Technology Symposium, and Blended learning & Technology conference.